Katsina Ala River

 The Katsina Ala (or Katsina-Ala) is a river in central Nigeria, located within its Middle Belt.
 It serves as a major tributary of the Benue River in Nigeria.
 The source of the river is found in the Bamenda highlands in northwestern Cameroon.
 It flows 320 km northwest in Cameroon, crossing the Nigeria–Cameroon border into Nigeria.

+The Katsina Ala river flows in Benue State.
+While katsina ala community has an area of 2,402 km2 with a population of about 224,718 at the 2006 national census, a significant tributary of the Benue River and are environment-delicate regions that are generally powerless against climate change in Benue State.
+Decreased rainfall, evaporating of the river and other surface water bodies, flooding, disintegration, irritation and infection invasion and land.